patrickrst/nixu-challenge-2019/nixu-challenge-2019/bad_memories_part1-50/README.md

 ## Write-up

 This is the first part of a five parts challenge on forensics, where it is needed to recover information from a memory dump.
-To analyse the memory dump, we use the Python tool `Volatility Framework`.
+To analyse the memory dump, we use the Python tool `Volatility Framework` and its many commands [@volatility_commands].

 The first step is to find what type of operating system was the memory capture was done on, which we can find with the command `imageinfo`.